Pentorch/YouTube-Clone-Redux-Complate/README.md

 ## Noted:

-Note: this youtube clone project is still in development and it looks like it will be developed again and there are still many features that want to be developed.
+this youtube clone project is still in development and it looks like it will be developed again and there are still many features that want to be developed.

 ## Requirement